MrSwitch/dare/README.md

 ## Setup

 Import the appropriate entry point for your database engine.
-The versions listed are minimum supported versions — any version above these will work.
+The versions listed are minimum supported versions Dare has been tested against - more recent versions are expected to be backwards compatible.

 | Import Path       | Database Engine               |
 | ----------------- | ----------------------------- |